Food Styling: Sweet Photoshoot - Oatmeal w/ Chocolate Chips Cookies

 1. Choose a Topic

-The Power of Chiaroscuro and How to Take Interesting Dark Food Photography - Instagram: @iperher
+The Power of Chiaroscuro and How to Take Interesting Dark Food Photography - Instagram: @ilkapereastudio

 2. Choose a dark environment

 Find a dark location where you can control the light source.
-If you have access to a photo studio that would be ideal, but if not, you can set it up in a dimly lit room.
-Further, remove reflective objects such as mirrors or surfaces with intense bright colors.
+If you have access to a photo studio, that would be ideal, but if not, you can set it up in a dimly lit room.
+Further, reflective objects such as mirrors or surfaces with intensely bright colors should be removed.
 Remember that light reflects and bounces off, which will affect the photograph.

 3. Set up one light source

-Some photographers use two light sources, but I suggest using only one light source to get an actual chiaroscuro effect like in paintings.
+Some photographers use two light sources, but I suggest using only one to get an actual chiaroscuro effect like in paintings.
 You will also have to decide between using natural light or artificial light.
-With artificial light, you have more control as you can set the speed light for intensity, direction, and proximity to the object.
+With artificial light, you have more control, as you can set the speed light for intensity, direction, and proximity to the object.
 I prefer to use natural light when it comes to food photography.
-Natural light is favorable for the warmth I like to capture in my photographs.
+Natural light favors the warmth I like to capture in my photographs.

 Set up one light source for Chiaroscuro Food Photography.